jrivas112/Julio-Rivas/index.md

 - 📚 I'm constantly learning and improving my skills to stay up-to-date with the ever-evolving tech landscape.

 ### Favorite Quote
-> "The only way to do great work is to love what you do." - Steve Jobs
+> "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs and the Universe trying to produce bigger and better idiots.
+So far, the Universe is winning. ― Rick Cook" - Steve Jobs

 ### Quoting Code
 ```python